 A pinch of nutmeg (I used fresh and grated it myself)

-4 tbsp butter unsalted
+4 tablespoon butter unsalted

-2 tbsp of confectioners sugar
+2 tablespoon of confectioners sugar

 Preheat oven to 425 degrees.
-First, melt the butter in an oven proof pan (10-12 inch size).
-I used a cast iron skillet.
+First, melt the butter in an ovenproof pan (10-12 inch size).
+I used a cast-iron skillet.
 It worked great and crisped up the bottom nicely.
 Turn off the flame and let the butter finish melting.

 Then, add the scrambled egg to the bowl, then the milk, then sprinkle the flour into the bowl while whisking.
 Then, add the nutmeg.
 Don't over mix.
 Just mix till slightly lumpy.